Skip to Main Content

 Average home insurance cost by home characteristics

 Every home is different, which means insurance companies rate each home on a case-by-case basis.
-Your home’s specific characteristics will play a role in determining how much you pay for homeowners insurance.
+Your home’s specific characteristics will play a role in determining your homeowners insurance costs.

 • Roof condition: The age and condition of a home's roof impact the cost of home insurance rates.
 Insurance companies can charge more for a home with an older roof since it is more susceptible to windstorms and hail damage than a newer one.
 Some providers have age restrictions and only offer insurance to homeowners with roofs under a certain age, usually between 15 and 20 years old or newer.
 Roofs beyond 20 years old can typically qualify for actual cash value coverage, which is more affordable but has a lower claim payout.